idchlife/node-telegram-bot-api-middleware/README.md

   // You can use simple functions function middleware2() {
-    // You will already have msg, chatId in context
+    // You will already have msg, chatId in context.
+This is achieved by added already inside
+    // library default middleware, that populates context with those things, as well as method .stop()
+    // (see further down about .stop)

     this.quickResponse = function* (text) {
       yield bot.sendMessage(this.chatId, text);